 You might be asked to link your ORCiD account.
 Typically, you will need your manuscript and a separate title page with the names of all authors if the journal uses double-blind peer review.
 Your main documents will have to include an abstract, keywords and references.
-Some journals might ask to upload images, figures and tables in separate files, removed from the text.
+Some scholarly journals might ask to upload images, figures and tables in separate files, removed from the text.
 If the journal uses double-blind peer review, you must anonymise your figures and tables, too.

 You will need to add all co-authors when you submit your manuscript to ensure they are fully acknowledged in the published article.
 Your abstract can be copied and pasted from your main file into the abstract box.
 Keywords can be single words or phrases and they need to be separated with a semicolon.

-You don’t need to complete the submission in one go, you can move forward and come back to complete sections.
+You don’t need to complete the online submission in one go, you can move forward and come back to complete sections.
 There might be a request of adding general information such as whether the article has been submitted elsewhere, funding sources, conflicts of interest and other administrative questions.
 There is an area for comments, these won’t be part of the review or publication of your manuscript.

-Once you have uploaded all the files, you need to click the “Build PDF for Approval” button and check your submission.
+Once you have uploaded all the files, you need to click the “Build PDF for Approval” button and check your online submission.
 When you are happy with this proof, you can submit your paper and you will receive a confirmation.

 Once submitted you cannot change your manuscript.
 You will have to contact the journal’s editorial team.
 If your manuscript is accepted and a revision is required, this will be handled through the online portal.
-The corresponding author will receive email alerts after submission and be directed to log back into Editorial Manager to provide extra information or files.
+The corresponding author will receive email alerts after online submission and be directed to log back into Editorial Manager to provide extra information or files.
 You can also contact the Editor through the system.